lightning/bolts/02-peer-protocol.md

 ### `cltv_expiry_delta` Selection

 Once an HTLC has timed out, it can either be fulfilled or timed-out;
-care must be taken around this transition both for offered and received HTLCs.
+care must be taken around this transition, both for offered and received HTLCs.

 Consider the following scenario, where A sends an HTLC to B, who forwards to C, who delivers the goods as soon as the payment is